Glenn Cameron, CFA

 A conservative investor with 30% stocks, 60% bonds, and 10% cash.

-Optimal allocation: 4% Bitcoin.
-The Sharpe ratio peaks at 0.351, a 5.4% improvement over the no-Bitcoin portfolio.
-Notice how at 10%, the Sharpe ratio has already started declining — the volatility drag overwhelms the return benefit.
+Optimal allocation: 10.5% Bitcoin.
+The Sharpe ratio peaks at 0.395, an 18.3% improvement over the no-Bitcoin portfolio.
+Notice how beyond 10.5%, the Sharpe ratio starts declining — the volatility drag begins to overwhelm the return benefit for this low-risk starting point.

 Balanced Portfolio (60/30/10)